learn-co-curriculum/phase-1-review-strings-lab/README.md

 ## Work Through Failing Tests in a JavaScript Test Suite

-To start off, let's run the test suite with the `learn test` command.
+To start off, let's install the dependencies then run the test suite with the `npm test` command.
 Our code is currently failing all of the tests, but we expected that because we haven't done anything yet.
 Let's get to work!

 ### `currentUser`